Skip to content

 • Contact

-Stephen Bottomley and Stephen Parker
+Emeritus Professor Stephen Bottomley and Emeritus Professor Stephen Parker

 Emeritus Professor Stephen Bottomley is a former Dean of Law at the Australian National University in Canberra.
 He has written books and articles on Corporations law, a subject he taught for several decades.
 Emeritus Professor Stephen Parker AO is a former Dean of Law at Monash University in Melbourne.
 He has written books and articles on lawyers’ ethics and family law.
 He wrote, played and recorded the theme music for the Law in Context podcast series.